Alan Lee (footballer)

 Alan Desmond Lee (born 21 August 1978) is an Irish former footballer who played as a striker.
-He scored 119 goals in 547 appearances in a 19-year professional career in the Football League, and won 10 caps for the Republic of Ireland.
+He scored 119 goals in 547 appearances in a 19-year professional career in the Football League and won 10 caps for the Republic of Ireland.

 He started his career with Aston Villa, also playing on loan at Torquay United and Port Vale.
 Following a season with Burnley, he signed with Rotherham United in 2000.
 He is considered something of a cult hero at the club, after helping the "Millers" to win promotion out of the Second Division in 2000–01.
-He was then bought by Cardiff City, and made almost 100 appearances for the Welsh side between 2003 and 2006.
+He was bought by Cardiff City and made almost 100 appearances for the Welsh side between 2003 and 2006.
 Then purchased by Ipswich Town, he made over 100 appearances for the club before earning a big money move to Crystal Palace.
 After returning from a loan spell at Norwich City, he wrote himself into the club's folklore by scoring in the final game of the 2009–10 season against Sheffield Wednesday, saving the Eagles from relegation and ultimately administration.
-Following these heroics he moved on to Huddersfield Town, and helped the "Terriers" to win promotion out of League One in 2012.
+Following these heroics, he moved on to Huddersfield Town and helped the "Terriers" to win promotion out of League One in 2012.
 He announced his retirement in 2014, having spent his final season as a player-coach at Ipswich Town.

 Club career

 Aston Villa

-Born in Galway, County Galway, Ireland, Lee began his career as a trainee with Aston Villa, before turning professional in August 1995.
-However, he never made his first team debut at Villa Park.
-He joined Torquay United on loan on 27 November 1998, and made his debut the following day in the Third Division in a 3–1 defeat to Barnet at Underhill; he replaced Tony Bedeau as a substitute at half-time.
-He made his full debut at Plainmoor on 12 December, in a 2–0 win over Hull City.
+Born in Galway, County Galway, Ireland, Lee began his career as a trainee with Aston Villa before turning professional in August 1995.
+However, he never made his first-team debut at Villa Park.
+He joined Torquay United on loan on 27 November 1998 and made his debut the following day in the Third Division in a 3–1 defeat to Barnet at Underhill; he replaced Tony Bedeau as a substitute at half-time.
+He made his full debut at Plainmoor on 12 December in a 2–0 win over Hull City.
 He scored his first league goal on boxing day, which secured a 1–1 draw with Exeter City at St James Park.
 He also scored against Southend United and Fulham to take his tally for Wes Saunders's "Gulls" up to three goals in nine appearances.

 On 2 March 1999, he joined Brian Horton's Port Vale on a two-month loan.
 Making 11 appearances, he scored in draws with Bradford City and Tranmere Rovers, helping the "Valiants" to avoid relegation out of the First Division on goal difference.

 Burnley

 He left Villa in July 1999 when Burnley manager Stan Ternent signed him for a £150,000 fee.
 He scored once for Burnley; in a 2–1 Football League Trophy defeat at Wigan Athletic.
 He played 15 league games as the "Clarets" won promotion out of the Second Division as runners-up in 1999–2000.
-Though a successful season for the club, Lee never had an extended first team run at Turf Moor, and only had two league starts as Andy Payton and Andy Cooke formed an effective partnership up front.
+Though a successful season for the club, Lee never had an extended first-team run at Turf Moor, and only had two league starts as Andy Payton and Andy Cooke formed an effective partnership up front.